Sh1co/RaceEngineer/README.md

 ## Why this fork exists

-Original project stopped updating long ago and drifted behind current local model behavior.
+Original project stopped updating long ago and drifted behind current local models.
 RaceEngineer keeps same spirit, but tuned for modern Ollama model workflows and better reliability.

 ## See it in action